higress-group/higress-console/backend/sdk/src/main/resources/plugins/mcp-server/README_EN.md

 When working with AI assistants to generate templates for REST-to-MCP configuration, you can use the following prompt:

 ```
 Please help me create a REST-to-MCP configuration for Higress that converts a REST API to an MCP tool.

+## Configuration Format

 The configuration should follow this format:

 ```yaml
 server: